trekhleb/javascript-algorithms/README.md

 **Troubleshooting**

-If linting or testing is failing, try to delete the `node_modules` folder and re-install npm packages:
+In case if linting or testing are failing, try to delete the `node_modules` folder and re-install npm packages:

 ```
 rm -rf ./node_modules